Last week I had coffee with my friend Lara. Bursting with emotion, she said, “My mom is driving me crazy! She always puts my brother first.”

 The truth – why you sometimes need to detach:

 When do you know that you need to detach?
 According to PsychCentral, “If there’s physical or verbal abuse, if the relationship is causing you undue stress and anxiety if you’ve noticed a change in your mood when around that person — these are just some of the reasons why it may be time to consider detaching yourself emotionally from that relationship.”

-But this seems so complicated!
+But detachment seems so hard to do!
 I decided to turn to the experts for more help on this topic.

 So, how do you detach?
 What does it mean?

-I love this description because it implies that you can remove yourself from an emotional situation instantly.
+I love this description because it implies, with the right skills, that you can remove yourself from an emotional situation instantly.
 It doesn’t take years of dedicated meditation to achieve this goal.
 You can access this tool right now.